katcorr/ivf-mandate-cdc2018/README.md

 # ivf_mandate_cdc2018

 This repository contains files relevant for the mini-analysis demonstration reported in a letter to the editor of the *American Journal of Obstetrics & Gynecology* regarding the analysis conducted by [Peipert et al.](https://pubmed.ncbi.nlm.nih.gov/35283088/) in "Impact of comprehensive state insurance mandates on in vitro fertilization utilization, embryo transfer practices, and outcomes in the United States".
+The data and code needed to replicate the numbers reported in the letter to the editor are included here.
+Data were downloaded from [this CDC website](https://www.cdc.gov/art/reports/archive.html) on May 25, 2022.

 **Live birth rate per retrieval, stratified by age group (years)**
 <table>